fmichonneau/rotl-ms/reply_to_reviewers.md

 > One thing I thought was missing was a discussion about the importance of rolt
 > to the field of ecology.

-We added a paragraph (l. xxx-xxx) that describes how `rotl` can be used as a data source for community phylogenetics.
+We added a paragraph (l.
+60-70) that describes how `rotl` can be used as a data source for community phylogenetics.
+We also mention community ecology in the concluding remarks (l.
+202-210).

 > 1) Can user generated trees be easily incorporated into an output tree from
 > rotl?
 Perhaps by implementing some of the algorithms used to integrate the